tru5tzz/group1-mock/sensor_client/readme.md

 # Bluetooth Mesh - SoC Sensor Client

-The **Bluetooth Mesh - SoC Sensor Client** example is a working example application that you can use as a template for Bluetooth Mesh Sensor Client applications.
+The **Bluetooth Mesh - SoC Sensor Client** example is a working example application you can use as a template for Bluetooth Mesh Sensor Client applications.

-The example demonstrates the Bluetooth Mesh Sensor Client Model.
-It collects and displays sensor measurement data from remote device(s) (for example **Bluetooth Mesh - SoC Sensor Server**).
-The current status is displayed on the LCD (if one is present on the mainboard) and also sent to UART.
-CLI commands may substitute for button presses if the mainboard has only one button available.
-This example requires one of the Internal Storage Bootloader (single image) variants depending on device memory.
+The example demonstrates the Bluetooth Mesh **Sensor Client Model**.
+It demo for detecting signals send by a remote device (for example, **Bluetooth Mesh - SoC Sensor Server**) to turn on led in period time config before (code run for **BGM220 Explore kit**).
+This example requires one of the Internal Storage Bootloader (single image) variants, depending on the device's memory.

 ![Bluetooth Mesh sensor system - Client](readme_img7.png)